ABOUT GISSELLE LOPEZ

 I was born and raised in the city of Blue Island, a south suburban city of Chicago.
 Growing up, I was usually found curled up in a corner or isolated bedroom with a thick book, separate from my typically loud and rambunctious family parties.
 I love immersing myself in a story, and I dreamed of one day having the ability to weave words together in such a way to draw others in, to inspire imagination in youths like me.

-After a stint of believing that I would become a nursing major in undergrad, I graduated from Saint Xavier University in 2018 with a Bachelor of Arts in English Global Literature and a minor in Philosophy.
-Immediately after graduation, I began work as an admission counselor in SXU and took advantage of their tuition reimbursement benefit to get my Master's in Business Administration.
-My ambition was to obtain my second master's in either English or in Creative Writing, and I am in the process of working toward that goal.
+After a stint of nursing in undergrad, I graduated from Saint Xavier University in 2018 with a Bachelor of Arts in English Global Literature.
+Immediately after graduation, I began work as an admission counselor and got my Master's in Business Administration.
+My ambition was to later obtain my second master's in either English or in Creative Writing, and I am in the process of working toward that goal.

 I am a huge animal lover and have three pets!
 They are two doggo mutts named Luna (Shiba Inu/Poodle) and Laika (Shih Tzu/Beagle), and a Ragdoll kitten named Nat.
-I love watching true crime documentaries and listening to true crime/comedy podcasts; I highly recommend listening to True Crime Obsessed.
-I also love binging my favorite series, such as Supernatural, Sherlock, Merlin, Harry Potter, and Critical Role.
-Additionally, I like to indulge in a small hobby, like painting miniatures, crocheting, running, and editing videos.
+I love watching true crime documentaries and listening to true crime/comedy podcasts; I highly recommend listening to True Crime Obsessed and Obsessed with Disappeared.
+I also love binge-watching my favorite series, such as Supernatural, Sherlock, Merlin, Harry Potter, Stranger Things, and Critical Role.
+Additionally, I like to occasionally indulge in a small hobby like painting miniatures, crocheting, running, and editing videos.

 I am a Hufflepuff.
 I am a Leo.
 I am an INFP-T, a 4 on the Enneagram Test.
 And I am quickly running out of things to say.
 How fitting for an aspiring writer.